LIFE Climate Action

 |Capacity building projects||18 June 2014||On a rolling basis, no later than 30 September 2015|

-When planning a project, beneficiaries should be aware that the expected date of signature of grant agreements for the LIFE 2014 projects will be May/June 2015.
-The earliest possible starting date for these projects is 16 July 2015.
+When preparing the project's time planning, beneficiaries should be aware that the expected date of the signature of the grant agreements for the LIFE 2015 action projects will be during May/June 2016.
+The earliest possible starting date for these projects is 15 June 2016.

 LIFE projects take place principally in the territory of the European Union Member States.
 The LIFE Programme may also finance activities outside the EU and in overseas countries and territories (OCTs), provided that the coordinating beneficiary is based in the EU.
 Strong evidence must be provided that the activities to be carried out outside the EU are necessary to achieve EU climate objectives and to ensure the effectiveness of actions carried out in the Member State territories to which the Treaties apply.

-Besides the possibility to receive action grants or operating grants for projects, funding will also be channelled through two pilot financial instruments, the Natural Capital Financing Facility (NCFF) and the Private Finance for Energy Efficiency (PF4EE) to incentivise private finance through loans and guarantees.
+Besides the possibility to receive action grants or operating grants for projects, funding is channelled through two pilot financial instruments, the Natural Capital Financing Facility (NCFF) and the Private Finance for Energy Efficiency (PF4EE) to incentivise private finance through loans and guarantees.

 The Contracting Authority is the European Commission's Executive Agency for Small and Medium-sized Enterprises (EASME).
 Most implementation tasks are delegated to EASME, (for example, the selection and monitoring of projects), while the Commission remains responsible for the governance of the programme.

-More information and necessary documents about the LIFE sub-programme for Climate Action in general, the recent call and how to apply can be found on the LIFE Climate Action webpage.
-Applicants may wish also to consult the relevant national contact point, when preparing a proposal.
+More information and necessary documents about the LIFE sub-programme for Climate Action in general, the recent call and how to apply can be found on the LIFE Webpage.
+Applicants may wish also to consult the relevant national contact point when preparing a proposal.